cefriel/procedural-kg-llm/README.md

 ## How to navigate this repository
 ### pkg-extraction / notebooks
 This folder contains:
-- **pkg-extraction.ipynb**, the notebook with the whole pipeline of 7 prompts, based on Chain-of-Thought prompting
+- **pkg-extraction.ipynb**, the notebook with the pipeline of 2 prompts
-- a subfolder **previous-prompt-eng-experiments** containing the notebooks with previous experiments during the prompt engineering refinement process
+- a subfolder **preliminary-experiments** containing the notebooks with our preliminary experiments

 The repository defines a `docker-compose.yml` file to run the Jupyter notebooks as containers via Docker.
 The containers can be run all at once or separately.